 Ask to see performance data for the ram and, if available, his parents.
 Did he grow well through weaning?
 If so, this indicates that his mother is a good milk producer and you can expect his daughters to do so as well.
 What was his average daily gain after weaning?
 Avoid rams that “hit a wall” and stop growing after weaning for a while.
 Ask for a fecal egg count at 90-120 days and compare it with his peers.

 Evaluate the ram’s conformation, starting at the feet and legs, then the back, and finally the chest and hind quarters.
 Is he fleshy, wide, and muscular?
 Or is he narrow, bony, and lanky?
 Make sure his rear end is clean and hooves aren’t overgrown or oddly shaped.
 Are his eyes clear and nostrils clean?
 Does he move freely and seem alert?
+Does he appear masculine, with a broad head and thick neck?
+Generally speaking, a broad head is followed by a broad chest and hips, and is a sign of masculinity.

 Ask the breeder about their biosecurity practices.
 Do they perform regular disease testing in the flock?
 What is their flock’s disease status?
 If the ram is over a year old, request that they test the ram before agreeing to purchase him.
 When buying a ram less than a year old, ask about the disease status of the ram’s dam.
 If the breeder has not done and will not do any disease testing, ask them about their refund policy should the ram test positive upon arrival to your clean isolation area.